 Differentiate the Way You Deliver Content

-If you only deliver content to your students in one method, then you are probably not reaching all of your students all the time.
-Think about the different ways you can teach your students and then think about which students would benefit from each method.
+If you only deliver content to your students in one method, you are probably not reaching all of your students all the time.
+Think about the different ways you can teach your students.
+Then think about which students would benefit from each method.

-If you have students that struggle reading articles and textbooks that are in content areas like science or social studies try reading this information aloud to your students.
-Keep the reading instruction as part of your reading lessons, but help overcome the reading in other subject areas.
-You can also record your voice or make a video of yourself reading the material so students can replay and listen to it as many times as they need.
-Place these recordings in your Google Classroom or upload to a private YouTube channel that only your students can access.
+If you have students that struggle reading articles or textbooks, try reading aloud to your students.
+Keep the reading instruction as part of your reading lessons, but help overcome the problem in other subject areas.
+You can also record your voice or make a video of yourself reading the material.
+Students can replay and listen to it as many times as needed.
+Place these recordings in your Google Classroom or upload them to a private YouTube channel that only your students can access.

-Create a Google Site or use your Google Classroom to places links to videos or online resources.
+Create a Google Site or use your Google Classroom to place links to videos or online resources.
 Teach all your students how to access these bits of information.

 Use a text-to-speech program like Google Read Write or Read Aloud to read information online with students.
 If you are a Google Chrome user, the app Mercury Reader helps simplify web pages from all the clutter like ads.
 Teach all of your students how to use these apps.

 Mix up your groupings.
 Teach groups of students at the same level together for specific lessons or subjects.
 A student who might be a group struggling with long division is not necessarily a student who needs help with fine motor practice or learning English.
 When you group students, try to make the largest groups possible with students who can assist each other while you teach another group.

 Though Google Translate isn’t perfect, it is one way to get some basic instructions across to students who are new to English.